Legalists are those who state

-Legalists tend to push their own personal standards onto everyone else.
+Legalists push their own personal standards onto others.

 They are quick to think the worst of others and of their intentions;

 tend to see the sins of others as more severe than their own.

 Yet it is by their example and teaching

 In reaction to legalism some have turned to another way.